US vows 'Russia will bear the consequences' with 'devastating' sanctions

 Italian Prime Minister Mario Draghi said the West would do everything necessary to restore full Ukrainian sovereignty.

-Speaking in a televised address on Thursday, Mr Draghi said it was impossible to have meaningful dialogue with Moscow and demanded that Russia unconditionally pull its forces back to the internationally established borders.
+In a televised address on Thursday, Mr Draghi said it was impossible to have meaningful dialogue with Moscow and demanded that Russia unconditionally pull its forces back to internationally established borders.

 “We have our allies at our side … together we will do whatever it takes to preserve Ukraine’s sovereignty, Europe’s security, and the integrity of the international order based on the rules and values we all share,” he said.

-Mr Draghi offered the “full and unconditional solidarity” of Italy towards Ukraine and said the Italian embassy would remain open and fully operational in Kyiv.
+Mr Draghi offered the “full and unconditional solidarity” of Italy to Ukraine and said the Italian embassy would remain open and fully operational in Kyiv.

 “What is happening in Ukraine concerns all of us, our existence as free people, our democracy,” he said, adding that European Union leaders would impose a “very tough package of sanctions” on Russia later in the day.